kenatiod/MUT/Understanding Machine Understanding.md

 #### 7.7.1 -- But, Can you prove it?

-{ Insert a self reflexive illustration in the style of M. C. Escher }
+{ Insert Fig. 7.7.1 -- a self reflexive illustration in the style of M. C. Escher }

 _Bob addresses Claude in the form of a hologram floating over a lab table._